goodguyry/dotfiles/README.md

 ## Setup

-The `setup` script will install and run `dotfiles`.
+The `setup` script will install `dotfiles`.
 After initial setup, the `dotfiles` command is available globally.

 ```shell
 ./setup.sh
 ```

 ## The `dotfiles` command

+Running `dotfiles` on its own will symlink the project home directoy as hidden dotfiles within the user home directory.
+The following subcommands are available to install packages, apps, configure system settings and git.

 \** The home directory is always synced, regardless of subcommand \**